skrattaren/apf.rst/apf.rst

 - [p.
 9/9] "[...] the Book of Going Forth Around Elevenish, [...]"

-  The title the ancient Egyptians used for what we now call the Book of the Dead was "`The Book of Going Forth By Day`_".
+  The title the ancient Egyptians used for what we now call the Book of the Dead was **The Book of Going Forth By Day**.
 Note that in the UK until a few years ago the pubs opened at 11 a.m.

   If you try really hard (one of my correspondents did) you can see this as